 Kaimai is a long established, rural school situated on the main highway approximately twenty kilometres from the main centre of Tauranga.
 The school population draws from a wide socio-economic group which includes; farmers, orchardists, small lot holders whose main occupation is in the city, professionals, artisans.

 There is a stable caring staff consisting of 6 teachers, this includes one Principal and five teachers.
-The school also employs two part time teacher aide to support students in the classroom.
+The school also employs three part time teacher aide to support students in the classroom.
 There is a full time secretary and a part time cleaner and groundsman.

 The roll consists of approximately 110 children of NZ/European decent and 15% who identify themselves as Tangata Whenua.
 Most children travel to and from school by bus.
 The school is built on large grounds with a tennis court, swimming pool, covered sandpit, native area and a new skate park , numerous play areas suitable for different age groups, as well as a spacious library, music room and kitchen/tech room.
 Children also have access to community extra-curricular activities (music, sports, Cubs, Guides etc.).
 The Kaimai Settlers Committee provides a hall for the community and is available for the school to use, it also caters for community functions (Settlers Picnic, dances etc.).